digitalcytometry/cytospace/README.md

   -mcn MEAN_CELL_NUMBERS, --mean-cell-numbers MEAN_CELL_NUMBERS
                         Mean number of cells per spot, default 5 (appropriate for Visium).
-If analyzing legacy spatial transcriptomics data, set to 20 -sc, --single-cell    Use single-cell spatial approach if specified -noss NUMBER_OF_SELECTED_SPOTS, --number-of-selected-spots NUMBER_OF_SELECTED_SPOTS
+If analyzing legacy spatial transcriptomics data, set to 20 --downsample-off      Turn off downsampling for scRNA-seq data -smtpc SCRNA_MAX_TRANSCRIPTS_PER_CELL, --scRNA_max_transcripts_per_cell SCRNA_MAX_TRANSCRIPTS_PER_CELL
+                        Number of transcripts per cell to downsample scRNA-seq dataset to.
+This allows for assignments that are not dependent on the overall expression level -sc, --single-cell    Use single-cell spatial approach if specified -noss NUMBER_OF_SELECTED_SPOTS, --number-of-selected-spots NUMBER_OF_SELECTED_SPOTS
-                        Number of selected spots from ST data used in eahc iteration -sss, --sampling-sub-spots
+                        Number of selected spots from ST data used in each iteration -sss, --sampling-sub-spots
                         Sample subspots to limit the number of mapped cells if specified -nosss NUMBER_OF_SELECTED_SUB_SPOTS, --number-of-selected-sub-spots NUMBER_OF_SELECTED_SUB_SPOTS